muratk5n/thirdwave/en/README.md

 ---

 Woke has history..
 Post 9/11 there was Jack Bauer, James Blonde, Bourne beating up on 'terrorists'..
-After Iraq mishaps, crisis, there was partial return to normality, some backlash, minor Woke - not too bad.
+After Iraq mishaps, financial crisis, there was partial return to normality, some backlash, minor Woke - not too bad.
 It was after Trump ppl really went batshit, 'oh no it aint over' kind of realization set it, then we had mega backlash, mega Woke.
 Recent commentary here have mostly been on this last phase.
 We are in it, sadly.

 ---